1. We have audited the attached Balance Sheet of TRANSCORP

 funds raised on short term basis have prima facie, not been used during

-the year for long term investment.
+the year for long term investment and vice versa.

 xviii) According to the information and explanations given to us, the